salvella/PPLasCode/README.md

 * Model used is gpt-4o but is an easy to change parameter
 * Prompts used
 * Simplified BPEL schema definition

+Todo:

+* Cleanup the code - take out extraneous pieces of code